 - Noncredit Classes - learning just for fun, kids college

 - Library - research assistance for students, college term papers, online resources: books, magazines, videos

 Below is a list of common questions about student services provided at NPC.
 Expand the toggle for each item to find the answer.
 If you still have questions, email or call the NPC office related to your issue.

-How do I enroll in NPC's fall 2021 classes?
+How do I enroll in NPC's Spring 2022 classes?